threaming/ENCE464_FitnessMonitorV2/README.md

 To configure host tests, open `tests/CMakeLists.txt` in the editor.
 Run `CMake: select a kit` and choose a `GCC` compiler for x86 or x86_64.
 Then run configure and build commands as before.

-(Test explorer currently not working.)
+To run the tests, run `CMake: Refresh Tests` via the command palette, then open the test explorer from the sidebar on the left (the flask icon).
+Press the play button next to the `tests` line to run all tests, or run a specific test by clicking the play button next to its name.

 *TODO*: programming and debugging instructions for VS Code.